vagdur/vagdur.github.io/content/project/KEKS/index.md

   - data analysis
 ---

-As part of their commitment to knowledge-based development in youth work policy and practice, [KEKS](https://www.keks.se/in-english) has developed a web-based system for documentation and follow-up called The Logbook.
+As part of their commitment to knowledge-based development of youth work policy and practice, [KEKS](https://www.keks.se/in-english) has developed a web-based system for documentation and follow-up called The Logbook.
 This platform is used to collect statistics and conduct surveys with young people.
 In 2024 alone, 119,772 activities were registered in the system, and more than 13,000 young people responded to the surveys.
-This generates a substantial amount of data, enabling local youth workers to develop their practice in a data-driven way, and allowing KEKS to present evidence-based reports on outcomes and engage in informed advocacy at the national level.
+This generates a substantial amount of data, enabling local youth workers to develop their practice in a data-driven way, and allowing KEKS to present evidence-based reports on outcomes and engage in informed advocacy at the local and national level.

 However, The Logbook only reports summary statistics on responses, with no detailed breakdown by background factors.
 For more detailed analysis -- such as examining subgroup responses or identifying correlations between questions -- external expertise is needed, which I’ve been providing over the past several years.